PotHix/pothix.github.com/content/post/stats-jan-2018.md

 [![Editors used during this month on Wakatime](/images/stats/2018/jan/wakatime-editors.png "Editors used during this month on Wakatime")](https://wakatime.com/@PotHix "")

-Looks like my Vim configuration is not working, just fixed that but my metrics were not collected. 😞
+It looks like my Vim configuration is not working, just fixed that but my metrics were not collected. 😞

 [![Hours of coding on Wakatime this month](/images/stats/2018/jan/wakatime-coding.png "Hours of coding on Wakatime this month")](https://wakatime.com/@PotHix "")